 After you have decided on the idea, you need to check your competitors carefully.
 Use the SWOT-analysis to underline their strengths and weaknesses and adjust your strategy.

 At this stage, you also need to make user personas analysis and set up KPIs.

 By the way, in case you are worried that your idea might be stolen, you can always sign a non-disclosure agreement with your developers' team.

-Both for iOS and Android operating systems, the professional UI/UX designer is required.
-Our experts base their work on material design (usability principles of every particular OS) and UI-guides.
+Both for iOS and Android operating systems, a professional UI/UX designer is required.
+Our experts base their work on the material design (usability principles of every particular OS) and UI-guides.

 - Creating wireframes.
 (Provides the visualization of the draft app structure.)

 - Creating a clickable prototype.
 (The initial stage of app creating itself.
 Helps to find out and analyze all possible use cases.
 Generally, after this stage, the customer together with your team discovers a significant amount of logical breaks and technical inconsistencies in the idea.
 But this fact shouldn't upset you.
 The more issues you find and solve before coding, the more time and money you save.)

 - Designing app skins.
 (At this stage, we collect all wireframes and put them together to improve the design.)